Psychomotor Exam

 Sample Scenarios

-These sample IOOH scenarios were created by Regional Scenario Development Workshop (RSDW) attendees in 2016 for the purpose of giving paramedic education programs a strawman resource to prepare for IOOH scenario based ALS exams.
-Many of the attendees who created them are paramedic educators/program directors from across the U.S. They were not created by NREMT.
-NREMT gives permission for these samples to be tweaked and utilized in EMS education programs for formative and summative assessments.
+These sample Integrated Out-of-Hospital (IOOH) scenarios were created by Regional Scenario Development Workshop (RSDW) attendees in 2016 for the purpose of giving paramedic education programs a strawman resource to prepare for Integrated Out-of-Hospital (IOOH) scenario-based ALS exams.
+Many of the attendees who created them are paramedic educators/program directors from across the U.S. They were not created by the National Registry.
+The National Registry gives permission for these samples to be tweaked and utilized in EMS education programs for formative and summative assessments.

 **DISCLAIMERS: